 Edema (Leg Swelling)

-Changes in the skin color is another indication that venous reflux disorder is worsening.
+Changes in the skin color is indication that venous reflux disorder is worsening.
 When blood flow back to the heart is inadequate it creates a higher than the normal pressure within the veins of the legs.
 This can lead to skin damage and changes in the skin’s color, or hyperpigmentation.
 Worsening venous reflux may also result in changes in the skin texture.